spring-cloud/spring-cloud-stream/README.md

 ## Making Standalone Modules Talk to Each Other

-The "group" and "index" are used to create physical endpoints in the external broker (e.g. `queue.<group>.<index>` in Redis), so a source (output only) has `index=0` (the default) and downstream modules have the same group but incremented index, with a sink module (input only) having the highest index.
-To listen to the output from an existing app, just use the same "group" name and an index 1 larger than the app before it in the chain.
-The index can be anything, as long as successive modules have consecutive values.
+The `[input,output]ChannelName` are used to create physical endpoints in the external broker (e.g. `queue.<channelName>` in Redis).

+For an XD module the channel names are `<group>.<index>` and a source (output only) has `index=0` (the default) and downstream modules have the same group but incremented index, with a sink module (input only) having the highest index.
+To listen to the output from a running XD module, just use the same "group" name and an index 1 larger than the app before it in the chain.

-> Note: since the same naming conventions are used in XD, you can spy on or send messages to an existing XD stream by copying the stream name (to `spring.bus.group`) and knowing the index of the XD module you want to interact with.
+> Note: since the same naming conventions are used in XD, you can steal messages from or send messages to an existing XD stream by copying the stream name (to `spring.cloud.streams.group`) and knowing the index of the XD module you want to interact with.

 ## Taps

-All output channels are also tapped by default so you can also attach a module to a pub-sub endpoint and listen to the tap if you know the module metadata (e.g. `topic.tap:stream:<name>.<group>.<index>` in Redis).
-To tap an existing output channel you just need to know its group, name and index, e.g.
+All output channels can be also tapped so you can also attach a module to a pub-sub endpoint and listen to the tap if you know the module metadata.
+To tap an existing vanilla module you need to know its `outputChannelName` and the tap name is then `tap:<outputChannelName>`, so you can listen to it on an input channel named `input.topic.tap:<outputChannelName>`.
+The tap is only active if you explicitly ask for it: you can do that by POSTing to the HTTP endpoint `/taps/<channelName>` (where the channel name can be the internal or external name, e.g. "output" or the external name mapped to the output channel).

+To tap an existing output channel in an XD module you just need to know its group, name and index, e.g.

 ```
 spring:
-  bus:
+  cloud:
+    channels:
       group: tocktap
       name: logger
       index: 0
       tap:
         group: testtock
         name: ticker
         index: 0
 ```

-The `spring.bus.tap` section tells the module runner which topic you want to subscribe to.
+The `spring.cloud.channels.tap` section tells the module runner which topic you want to subscribe to.
 It creates a new group (a tap can't be in the same group as the one it is tapping) and starts a new index count, in case anyone wants to listen downstream.

-## Build Spring Bus
+## Build Spring Cloud Streams
 ### Pre-requisites

  * Required :